 A check of physical health condition will check if one has oral cancer.
 Symptoms of oral cancer include but not limited to sore in the mouth that does not go away, lumps in the mouth, thickening of the cheek, bleeding, loose teeth, speech that slurs, and swollen lymph nodes.
 However, by the time the cancer is detected, it may already be too late.
 In its early stages, it can go unnoticed if not checked.
 There can be no pain and no obvious physical change at its advent.
 The British Columbia Cancer Agency documented more than 500 new cases of oral cancer in 2009.

 Thankfully, eighty percent of oral cancer cases can be detected by the dentist in its early stages.
-The dentist can detect the cancer through series of dental tests and other optional tests.
+The dentist can detect cancer through a series of dental tests and other optional tests.
 This article aims to show how.

 Your dentist might also require you to undergo optional screening tests that use special screening tools that use special light, dyes, or scrapings to examine particular areas in your mouth comprehensively.
 These exams are not a required part of the dental exam, but results can be used by the dentist to accurately examine your mouth and evaluate the results to determine your diagnosis.

 Oral cancer can be quite deadly if not detected in its earlier stages.
-So, be sure to maintain a good oral hygiene and adopting healthy oral practices (e.g. regular tooth brushing and flossing).
+So, be sure to maintain good oral hygiene and adopting healthy oral practices (e.g. regular tooth brushing and flossing).
 Be sure to involve your dentist as much as you can by undergoing regular dental examinations as dentists play a key role now to prevent oral cancer and possible death.